-- processes the PII only on documented instructions from the controller, unless otherwise required by EU or member state law.
+- Processes the personally identifiable information (PII) only on documented instructions from the controller, unless otherwise required by EU or member state law.
 In that case, the processor must inform the controller of the legal requirement before processing, unless the law prohibits such information on important grounds of public interest.
-In addition, if in the processor's opinion an instruction of the controller infringes the GDPR, it should immediately inform the controller thereof. - ensures that persons authorised to process the PII have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality; - takes all appropriate technical and organisational measures required under the GDPR to protect the PII;

-- shall not engage sub-processors without the specific or general written authorisation of the controller.
-In the case of a general written authorisation, the processor must inform the controller of intended changes concerning the addition or replacement of sub-processors; - assists the controller by appropriate technical and organisational measures, insofar as this is possible, with data subjects' rights requests; - assists the controller in ensuring compliance with the security and data breach notification requirements, as well as the controller's obligation to conduct privacy impact assessments; - at the end of the provision of the services to the controller, returns or deletes the PII, at the choice of the controller, and deletes existing copies unless further storage is required under EU or member state law; and - makes available to the controller all information necessary to demonstrate compliance with the GDPR and contribute to audits.
+In addition, if in the processor's opinion an instruction of the controller infringes the GDPR, it should immediately inform the controller thereof. - Ensures that persons authorised to process the PII have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality. - Takes all appropriate technical and organisational measures required under the GDPR to protect the PII. - Shall not engage sub-processors without the specific or general written authorisation of the controller.
+In the case of a general written authorisation, the processor must inform the controller of intended changes concerning the addition or replacement of sub-processors. - Assists the controller by appropriate technical and organisational measures, insofar as this is possible, with data subjects' rights requests. - Assists the controller in ensuring compliance with the security and data breach notification requirements, as well as the controller's obligation to conduct privacy impact assessments. - At the end of the provision of the services to the controller, returns or deletes the PII, at the choice of the controller, and deletes existing copies unless further storage is required under EU or member state law - Makes available to the controller all information necessary to demonstrate compliance with the GDPR and contribute to audits.

-33 Restrictions on disclosure
+Restrictions on disclosure